data-engineering-helpers/data-contracts/README.md

   materializing the
-  [single version of the truth (SVOT)](https://en.wikipedia.org/wiki/Single_version_of_the_truth) for the data sets, while benefitting from the whole automation and tooling that an open standard such as Smithy and Protobuf bring
+  [single version of the truth (SVOT)](https://en.wikipedia.org/wiki/Single_version_of_the_truth) for the data sets, while benefitting from the whole automation and tooling that an open standard such as OpenDataMesh, Smithy and Protobuf bring

 * The data contracts should support at least the following features:
   + Data validation / Data quality - From the data contracts, we should be able to generate